 Other economic studies, e.g. Croes and Severt, 2007, have shown that the benefit from tourism is realised in food sales, fuel sales, visits to attractions, and general shopping.
 But given that the Journey's End pub is the only food outlet in Ringmore parish, there are no fuel stations, no attractions, and only one seasonal shop, it is vital that the pressure on infrastructure any tourism development proposal may exert is weighed against real and evidenced economic benefit.

-For the avoidance of doubt, the term "holiday" in the context of this Neighbourhood Plan is explained in Glossary below.
-Any development proposal for holiday accommodation should be accompanied with unequivocal reassurance that the criteria cited in this appendix will be met.
+For the avoidance of doubt, the term "holiday" in the context of this Neighbourhood Plan is explained in the glossary for this Plan.